python-for-dev/412-house-search/README.md

 1. src folder - Given below is a section that shows what files are kept and why are they important.

      i. apartments_urls.csv - This file contains all the URL links of Apartment.com along with the maximum and minimum rent for the properties that appear on the link.
 Without these files the program will not be able to source data from the main rental website and as a result, either this program will fail or it will try to read from the cached files, apartments_raw.xlsx.

      ii. hotpads_urls.csv - This file contains all the URL links of Apartment.com along with the maximum and minimum rent for the properties that appear on the link.
-Without these files the program will not be able to source data from the main rental website and as a result, either this program will fail or it will try to read from the cached files, hotpads_raw.xlsx.
+Without these files the program will not be able to source data from the main rental website and as a result, either this program will fail or it will try to read from the cached file (hotpads_raw.xlsx).

     iii. final_data_workbook.xlsx - This file contains a compilation of all the source data raw and in cleaned format and also the datasets merged together and its cleaned version.